cube3power/atsd/rule-engine/functions-rules.md

   avg() > 10 && rule_window('disk_used_check') != null && rule_window('disk_used_check').status != 'CANCEL'
 ```

-The above expression will evaluate to `true` if the average value of samples in the current window exceeds 10 and if the first window for rule 'disk_used_check' for the same entity has any other status except `CANCEL`.
+The above expression will evaluate to `true` if the average value of samples in the current window exceeds 10 and if the first window for 'disk_used_check' rule in the same entity has any other status except `CANCEL`.

 ## `rule_windows`